ThePipingMart Blog Grades Alloy 20 – Properties, Uses, and Composition

 Conclusion

-Alloy 20 is austenitic stainless steel that offers excellent corrosion resistance against both acidic and alkaline environments, combined with good mechanical properties over a wide temperature range.
+Alloy 20 is austenitic stainless steel that offers excellent corrosion resistance against acidic and alkaline environments and good mechanical properties over a wide temperature range.
 It contains a balanced composition of nickel (30%), chromium (19-22%), molybdenum (2-3%), manganese (1.5%), iron (balance), silicon (.75%), sulfur (.035%) and carbon (.07%) which make it ideal for use in many industries such as pharmaceuticals processing, chemical processing, power generation, pulp & paper production, etc., where it can be used for pumps, valves & fittings, pickling equipment, fasteners, flanges, heat exchanger’s, pressure vessels, tanks, piping systems & components, etc. If you are looking for an alloy that offers excellent corrosion resistance while maintaining strong mechanical performance in various demanding industrial environments, then alloy 20 should be your top choice!

 Related Post